 |Faculty||Architecture and the Built Environment|

-This course will enable you to develop the skills required to design and deliver engaging walking tours in London.
-The course is focused on the City of Westminster, which is the royal, political and cultural heart of London.
+Develop the skills you need to plan, prepare and deliver engaging walking tours during this tour guiding course focused on the City of Westminster – the royal, political and cultural heart of London.

 You will learn about the various areas of Westminster, which contain a multitude of world-famous buildings and monuments, and about many of the individuals, institutions and events related to Westminster’s heritage.
 You will also develop the research skills, the interpretation skills and the public-speaking and logistical skills necessary to become an effective walking tour guide.